 - Set the price for your book.

 It usually takes Amazon about 24-48 hours to post your book in the store once you hit publish.
-You can be making money in no time!
+You can start making money in no time!

 How You Get Paid for Your Public Domain Book

 Each time someone purchases your book on Amazon, you get 35% of the sale price.
 You’ll be paid monthly for your efforts.
 Of course, the more books you have in the store and the more you promote them, the more you’ll sell!

 One of the best things you can do when you publish a public domain book is to differentiate your book from others in the store with the same title.